-Overall, the study finds that the Three-Conditions-Approach would work well for Germany as its proposed conservation objectives are to a large extent in line with the German NBS and the Nature Conservation Action Programme 2020, as well as with the implementing actions Germany is undertaking currently.
+Overall, the study found that the Three-Conditions-Approach would work well for Germany as its proposed conservation objectives are to a large extent in line with the German NBS and the Nature Conservation Action Programme 2020, as well as with the implementing actions Germany is undertaking.
 The application of the approach could also add value to country level activities in Germany and help to develop implementation priorities.
 On a global scale the Three Conditions-Approach would provide a rational basis for measures to decrease Germany's footprint in the world and take tele-coupling effects into account.
 It could also help to prioritize Germany's efforts in nature conservation abroad, e.g. provided through Official Development Assistance (ODA).

 Therefore, if the Three Conditions-Approach would be used for shaping the post-2020 biodiversity framework it could help to advance Germany's nature conservation efforts domestically to some degree and significantly in the global context.